ibmverse/third-party-file-repo-integration/README.md

 ## Steps To Run This Files Server Sample Locally

-### Clone this file server project and run it locally
+### Clone this File server project and run it locally

 1. Clone it into your local disk
 2. use `npm install` to install all dependencies